CHANGE OF USE

 THE NEW CLASS E, F1 and F2 AND ABOLITION OF CLASSES A, B1 and D

-National Planning Practice Guidance states that the new Class E (Commercial, Business and Service), introduced on 1st September 2020, includes a broad and diverse range of uses which principally serve the needs of visiting members of the public and or are suitable for a town centre area.
+National Planning Practice Guidance states that Class E (Commercial, Business and Service), introduced on 1st September 2020, includes a broad and diverse range of uses which principally serve the needs of visiting members of the public and or are suitable for a town centre area.

 Class E allows for a mix of uses which recognises that a building may be in several different uses concurrently or be used for different uses at different times of the day.

-The new Classes E, F1 and F2 replace the former A, B1 and D classes (subject to transitional arrangements to July 2021) listed below with some uses becoming ‘sui generis’ …
+The new Classes E, F1 and F2 replace the former A, B1 and D classes which are listed below with some uses also becoming โ€˜sui generisโ€™ โ€ฆ

 Shops, retail warehouses, post offices, ticket and travel agents, hairdressers, funeral directors and undertakers, domestic hire shops, dry cleaners, sandwich bars – sandwiches or other cold food purchased and consumed off the premises, internet cafes.